GWALN/gwaln/README.md

 - `show`: `{ topicId, renderHtml? }`

-Because the MCP server calls the same workflow modules as the CLI, cached files, Gemini credentials, and `.civiclensrc.json` are honored automatically.
+Because the MCP server calls the same workflow modules as the CLI, cached files, Gemini credentials, and `.gwalnrc.json` are honored automatically.

-The server reads DKG credentials and defaults from `.civiclensrc.json` via the same `resolvePublishConfig` helper used by the CLI, so you never have to expose secrets through the MCP request itself.
-Just keep the config file up to date with `civiclens init`.
+The server reads DKG credentials and defaults from `.gwalnrc.json` via the same `resolvePublishConfig` helper used by the CLI, so you never have to expose secrets through the MCP request itself.
+Just keep the config file up to date with `gwaln init`.

 When you run `npm run mcp` the process spins up a single endpoint (`POST /mcp`, default URL `http://127.0.0.1:3233/mcp`).
 MCP clients must